karlstav/cava/README.md

 All the requirements can be installed easily in all major distros:

-Debian Buster or higher/Ubuntu 18.04 or higher :
+Debian Buster or higher/Ubuntu 18.04 or higher:

     apt install libfftw3-dev libasound2-dev libncursesw5-dev libpulse-dev libtool automake libiniparser-dev libsdl2-2.0-0 libsdl2-dev